hairizuanbinnoorazman/blog/content/posts/20210305_shinyServerOnCloudRun.md

 +++
-title = "Deploying R Shiny Server to Cloud Run" description = "Deploying R Shiny Server to Cloud Run.
-A dashboard tool that remains cheap to deploy and operate" tags = [
+title = "Cloud Run Websocket support now allows you to deploy a R Shiny Server as a serverless app to GCP Cloud Run" description = "Cloud Run Websocket support now allows you to deploy a R Shiny Server - a dashboard hosting tool to host R Shiny dashhboards - as a serverless app to GCP Cloud Run" tags = [
     "google cloud",
 ]